Humpback Whale Research

 - Additional excursions

 This is not a diving programme.
-Should you wish to undertake underwater marine conservation, please visit our Marine Conservation Programme page.
+Should you wish to undertake underwater marine conservation volunteer activities, please visit our Marine Conservation Program.
 It would be helpful if you are able to communicate reasonably well in spoken English.

 How old do I need to be?

-The minimum volunteering age for solo travellers is 18 years and the average age is 20-35 years.
+The minimum volunteering age for solo travellers is 17 years.
+If you are aged 17-18, and wish to volunteer without your parents, you will need a signed parental consent form, and you must be aware of the rules for minors travelling unaccompanied through South Africa.
 There is no upper age limit, but for volunteers aged over 65, we do require your medical form to be signed by a doctor.

 How many people will there be?